Skip to main content

 The Climate Smart Communities (CSC) program creates a network of New York municipalities seeking to increase energy efficiency and the use of renewable energy sources, while reducing the amount of greenhouse gas emissions produced and increasing communities’ resiliency to impacts of climate change.
 Dutchess County leaders, the County Executive, and the Chairman of the Legislature have determined that involvement in these programs can help reduce overall energy usage and its associated costs, and increase the use of renewable energy sources, both in government facilities and the community at large.
 The program also provides guidance to local governments on best practices for mitigating and adapting to climate change and offers a source of matching grants for projects that advance stated goals.

-As of September 2019, the New York State Department of Environmental Conservation (NYSDEC) announced that Dutchess County has earned Bronze-level certification in the New York State-Certified Climate Smart Community program.
+As of September 2024, the New York State Department of Environmental Conservation (NYSDEC) announced that Dutchess County has earned Silver-level certification in the New York State-Certified Climate Smart Community program.

-New York State of Opportunity: Climate Smart Communities Certified Bronze
+New York State of Opportunity: Climate Smart Communities Certified Silver

 Task Force

-The Climate Smart Communities (CSC) Task Force was established to review the elements of the Climate Smart Communities program in order to certify Dutchess County as a Bronze Level CSC within 12-18 months.
-The Task Force will be responsible for gathering the necessary data, conducting any required studies and submitting documentation to the NYSCSC program through its online portal.
+The Climate Smart Communities (CSC) Task Force was originally established to review the elements of the Climate Smart Communities program in order to certify Dutchess County as a Bronze Level CSC.
+The Task Force is responsible for gathering the necessary data, conducting any required studies and submitting documentation to the NYSCSC program through its online portal.

-As of September 27, 2019, the New York State Department of Environmental Conservation (NYSDEC) announced that Dutchess County has earned Bronze-level certification in the New York State-Certified Climate Smart Community program.
+On September 27, 2019, the New York State Department of Environmental Conservation (NYSDEC) announced that Dutchess County has earned Bronze-level certification in the New York State Climate Smart Community program.
 Through the diligence of the CSC Task Force, the County received its certification in just ten months, completing the mandatory actions and documenting enough priority actions to earn 122 points in the program’s rating system.
-For more information on the new designation, please see the following press release and the CSC Certification Report, which catalogues the actions that the County received credit for Bronze-level certification.
+For more information on this designation, please see the following press release and the CSC Certification Report, which catalogues the actions that the County received credit for.

 Visit the NYS website for more information about the Climate Smart Communities Program.